German colonial empire: Halt to colonial acquisitions (1888–1890)

 After 1885, Bismarck opposed further colonial acquisitions and maintained his policy focus on maintaining good relationships with the Great Powers of England and France.
 In 1888, when the journalist Eugen Wolf urged him to acquire further colonies for Germany, so that it would not fall behind in the scramble with the other Great Powers for colonies, which he understood in a social Darwinian sense, Bismarck replied that his priority was rather the protection of the recently won national unity, which he considered to be under threat due to Germany's central location:

-In 1889, Bismarck considered withdrawing Germany from colonial policy, wishing to entirely end Germany activities in East Africa and Samoa, according to eyewitnesses.
+In 1889, Bismarck considered withdrawing Germany from colonial policy, wishing to entirely end Germany's activities in East Africa and Samoa, according to eyewitnesses.
 It was further reported that Bismarck wanted nothing more to do with the administration of the colonies and intended to hand them over to the admiralty.
 In May 1889, Bismarck offered to sell the German possessions in Africa to the Italian Prime Minister, Francesco Crispi – who countered with an offer to sell Italy's colonies to Germany.

 Bismarck also found the colonies useful as bargaining chips.
-Thus, at the Congo Conference held in Berlin from 1884 to 1885, he divied Africa up between the Great Powers.
+At the Congo Conference held in Berlin from 1884 to 1885, Africa was divided up between the Great Powers.
 In 1884, a treaty was concluded in the name of Lüderitz with the Zulu king Dinuzulu, which would have given Germany a claim to St Lucia Bay in Zululand.
 However, the claim was dropped as part of a concession to Britain in May 1885, along with a claim to Pondoland.
 Also in 1885, Germany waived its claim to the west African territories of Kapitaï and Koba and Mahinland, in favor of France and Britain respectively.
 In 1886, Germany and Britain agreed on the boundaries of their spheres of interest in East Africa.